-Management:– treatment can be decided upon the level of damage caused to the tooth. small tooth fractures can be managed with a tooth filling or by veneers /crown.
-If fracture continues through the entire tooth vertically, the tooth may have to be removed.
+Management:– treatment can be decided on the level of damage caused to the tooth. small tooth fractures can be managed with a tooth filling or by veneers /crown.
+If the fracture continues through the entire tooth vertically, the tooth may have to be removed.

 Recession (exposed root)